September 19, 2025

 • Smart Search: Type "minimalist logos" and find everything relevant across all your content

-• Built-in Browser: Research without ever leaving your creative workspace
+• Built-in Browser: Press 'W' to browse any website without ever leaving your creative workspace

 • Multi-Format Support: Handle PDFs, videos, images, documents, and web links all in one place